MrChromebox.techMrChromebox.tech

 • Put your device in Developer Mode

-• Disable the device's hardware firmware write protection (via screw, jumper, battery, or CCD)
+• Disable the device's hardware firmware write protection

-• Run the Firmware Utility Script
+• Run the Firmware Utility Script:

-• Boot and install your new OS
+• Install your new OS

 Warning